gmcmillan100/docs/pygarden.md

 # Service bringup

-These service files exist at the Apache root:
+These service files exist in the Apache root:

 ```
 pygarden.py